 On March 9, 1997, Christopher Wallace was shot and killed on the Miracle Mile, a stretch of Wilshire Boulevard in Los Angeles, almost 3,000 miles away from the border of his home in Bedford-Stuyvesant.
 And while the man known to the world as the Notorious B.I.G. toured the world during his too-short life, many of the haunts of his youth (and occasionally his grownup years – after recovering from an auto accident in 1996, the first restaurant he went to was Country House Diner in Clinton Hill, according to MTV) are clustered within a small radius of the Clinton-Washington Avenue subway stop.

-amNewYork took the A train to look for the ghost of one of music’s all-time greats, on the occasion of the 20th anniversary of his passing, and found a world much smaller geographically than one might expect.
+amNewYork took the A train to look for the ghost of one of music’s all-time greats, ahead of the 21st anniversary of his passing, and found a world much smaller geographically than one might expect.